Lettings policy

 Family Intervention Project (FIP)

-Where a customer is accepted onto the FIP scheme and requires housing to enable the support package to commence.
+Where a customer is accepted onto the Leeds FIP scheme and requires housing to enable the support package to commence.

 Hospital discharge